 Zscaler Internet Access, or ZIA, provides users, workloads, IoT, and OT devices secure access to externally managed applications, including SaaS applications and internet destinations regardless of device, location or network.
 ZIA provides inline content inspection and firewall access controls across all ports and protocols to protect organizations and users from external threats, secure data while at rest and prevent data from leaking out to unauthorized sites.
 Policies follow the user to provide identical protection on any device, regardless of location; any policy changes are enforced for users worldwide.
 Our cloud security platform provides full inline content inspection to assess and correlate the risk of the content to protect against sophisticated attacks, including ransomware and phishing.
-The cloud platform applies AI, and ML, across our well over 320 billion daily transactions to quickly identify and block unknown threats and to identify and categorize unknown destinations.
+The cloud platform applies machine learning across our well over 250 billion daily transactions to quickly identify and block unknown threats.